 Similarly, the more people involved in a stream of workplace communication, the higher the chance of distortion and misinterpretation.
 Diagonal communication removes the intermediaries and keeps the messaging intact throughout the exchange.

-Diagonal communication is highly beneficial to organizations, but it can be challenging to adapt to your company culture, mainly if your team is not used to this communication style.
-Let's talk about the two main challenges or obstacles companies typically must overcome when incorporating diagonal communication into their company culture.
+Let's talk about the two main challenges or obstacles companies must overcome when incorporating diagonal communication into their company culture.

 Dependent on healthy working environments